Measuring inflaton couplings via dark radiation as $\Delta N_{\rm eff}$ in CMB: Inflation and Dark Radiation

-Along with the \Planck2015 and \Planck2015+\BICEP2-\KeckArray2015 combined bounds and theoretical predictions for $n_s-r$ for the four above-mentioned inflationary models, Fig.~\ref{Fig:Planck15+BK15-inflation-ns-r-bound} also displays $n_s-r$ contour (brown-colored region on $(n_s,r)$ plane) from Ref.~\cite{Guo:2017qjt} at $1-\sigma$ and $2-\sigma$ C.L. using $\D\Neff$ as a variable.
+Along with the \Planck2015 and \Planck2015+\BICEP2-\KeckArray2015 combined bounds and theoretical predictions for $n_s-r$ for the four above-mentioned inflationary models, Fig.~\ref{Fig:Planck15+BK15-inflation-ns-r-bound} also displays $n_s-r$ contour (brown-colored region on $(n_s,r)$ plane) from Ref.~\cite{Guo:2017qjt} at $1-\sigma$ and $2-\sigma$ CL where $\D\Neff$ is regarded as an independent variable.
 To draw this contour, the dataset used are \Planck2015 + \BICEP2 + \KeckArray~B-mode \cmb~data + baryon acoustic oscillation (BAO) data + direct measured present-day-value of Hubble parameter ${\cal H}_0$ with $\L$CDM$+r+\Neff$ model.
 They found the best-fit parameter value $\D\neff=0.254$ and $n_s=0.9787$.
 Fig.~\ref{Fig:Planck15+BK15-inflation-ns-r-bound} also exhibits that H-I can satisfy the $(n_s, r)$ values, even in $1-\s$ range for $\ncmb\sim 60$.
 Predictions from S-I, on the contrary, can fit in $2-\s$ region for larger values of $\ncmb$ while remaining outside of $2-\s$ boundary for $\ncmb\sim 50$.